grz0zrg/fsynth/README.md

 ## Limitations

-* The main limitation of Fragment is the events granularity caused by the monitor refresh rate (60 or 120 FPS), this can be solved by running the browser without VSYNC, example for Chrome with the command-line parameter **--disable-gpu-vsync** this may be not ideal for visuals.
+* The main limitation of Fragment is the events granularity caused by the monitor refresh rate (which can be maxed out at 240 Hz on some monitors), this can also be solved by running the browser without VSYNC, example for Chrome with the command-line parameter **--disable-gpu-vsync** this may be not ideal for visuals.
 This will be solved as monitor / gpu progress is made with hopefully ideal granularity (granularity of human auditory system ENV / TFS is typically 1 to 3ms which mean ideal would be something like 500 FPS or double than that)
-* Discrete mapping of frequencies can be seen as a limitation, especially for additive synthesis, this is mostly solved by increasing the resolution of the canvas.
+* Discrete mapping of frequencies can be seen as a limitation, especially for additive synthesis, this is solved by increasing the resolution of the canvas at a performance / bandwidth price.
-* Additive synthesis : Phases are randomly assigned

 ## Tips and tricks